onaio/js-tools/packages/Pagination/README.md

 # Pagination

-This package provides a number of Pagination components that you can use to split huge data sets into smaller viewable data chunks that we shall refer to as pages.
+This package provides a number of Pagination components that you can use to split huge data sets into smaller data chunks

 ## usePagination Hook

-Introduced in React@16.8.0 this hook provides the essential logic needed in managing the state of any pagination use-case.
+this hook provides the essential logic needed in managing the state of any pagination use-case.

 ### Installation